2023 Most Popular Child Development & Psychology Master's Degree Schools in California

 Women make up 83% of the child development majors at the school.

-Full Child Development & Psychology at University of California - Santa Barbara Report
+Read full report on Child Development & Psychology at University of California - Santa Barbara

-University of California - Berkeley came in at #6 in this year’s edition of the Most Popular Child Development & Psychology Master’s Degree Schools in California ranking.
-Located in the midsize city of Berkeley, UC Berkeley is a public college with a fairly large student population.
+University of California - Berkeley ranked #6 on this year’s Most Popular Child Development & Psychology Master’s Degree Schools in California list.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public college with a fairly large student population.

 Of the 5 students majoring in child development at UC Berkeley, 60% are male and 40% are female.